cwi-dis/cwipc_realsense2/readme.md

 # cwipc_realsense2

 This project has software for capturing point clouds using RealSense cameras.
-The software turns RealSense depth- and colorframes into a PCL pointcloud.
-It goes with apps to visualize the 3D pointcloud captured.
-The software runs with zero one or more RealSense cameras.
-If no cameras are found, pointclouds will be generated.
-If more depth cameras are connected, a configuration file named *cameraconfig.xml* to specify the merge conditions is expected (for details see: *Expected input*).
+The software turns RealSense depth- and colorframes into a cwipc pointcloud.

-[TOC]
+It requires the cwipc_util library.

 ## Installing